sniperkit/elasticsearch/docs/content/architecture.md

 {{% alert theme="warning" %}}[rest.go](https://github.com/b3ntly/elasticsearch/blob/master/rest.go): REST interface with Elasticsearch{{% /alert %}}

 {{% alert theme="warning" %}}[decode.go](https://github.com/b3ntly/elasticsearch/blob/master/decode.go): Map Elasticsearch responses to generic Document(s){{% /alert %}}

+## Package Mock

+Elasticsearch also provides a package called mock that contains a server implementation in Golang which replicates the basic behavior of ES.
+Elasticsearch uses mock internally for added testing, though it should be noted that it only very basically replicates ES (i.e. it is not sharded and represents data only in a nested map structure protected by a RWMutex).